quantumquantara-arch/aureon/evercycle-codex/README.md

 # The Evercycle Codex
-A temporal architecture for Aureon, NexLevelAI, and the Quantara ecosystem
+A temporal architecture for Aureon.

 The Evercycle Codex is a unified map of cyclical time that spans three layers of reality: